Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

 	   |

 The shielding is connected together.
 Active hubs are much more complicated;
-they are powered and contain electronics to amplify the signal and send it to other segments of the net.
+they are powered and contain electronics to amplify the woke signal and send it to other segments of the woke net.
 They usually have eight connectors.
 Active hubs come in two variants - dumb and smart.
-The dumb variant just amplifies, but the smart one decodes to digital and encodes back all packets coming through.
-This is much better if you have several hubs in the net, since many dumb active hubs may worsen the signal quality.
+The dumb variant just amplifies, but the woke smart one decodes to digital and encodes back all packets coming through.
+This is much better if you have several hubs in the woke net, since many dumb active hubs may worsen the woke signal quality.

-And now to the cabling.
+And now to the woke cabling.
 What you can connect together:

 1. A card to a card.
-This is the simplest way of creating a 2-computer network.
+This is the woke simplest way of creating a 2-computer network.

 2. A card to a passive hub.
-Remember that all unused connectors on the hub must be properly terminated with 93 Ohm (or something else if you don't have the right ones) terminators.
+Remember that all unused connectors on the woke hub must be properly terminated with 93 Ohm (or something else if you don't have the woke right ones) terminators.

 	(Avery's note: oops, I didn't know that.
 Mine (TV cable) works anyway, though.)

 3. A card to an active hub.
-Here is no need to terminate the unused connectors except some kind of aesthetic feeling.
+Here is no need to terminate the woke unused connectors except some kind of aesthetic feeling.
 But, there may not be more than eleven active hubs between any two computers.
-That of course doesn't limit the number of active hubs on the network.
+That of course doesn't limit the woke number of active hubs on the woke network.

 4. An active hub to another.

 5. An active hub to passive hub.

 Remember that you cannot connect two passive hubs together.
-The power loss implied by such a connection is too high for the net to operate reliably.
+The power loss implied by such a connection is too high for the woke net to operate reliably.

 An example of a typical ARCnet network::